streetsidesoftware/cspell-dicts/dictionaries/people-names/README.md

 ### Name Removal

-Names can be removed if they are:
+Names can be removed if they:

 - Are actually misspelled. (`Johhn` would be replaced with `John`)
 - Are not a person's name.